antonfirsov/docs/2018/08-Aug/JapaneseCalendar.md

 Because dates can be ambiguous, you should always format a date value with its era.
 This is the default behavior of the [standard date and time format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings).
 If you are using a [custom date and time format string](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings), be sure to include the ["g" or "gg"](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings#the-g-or-gg-custom-format-specifier) custom format specifier.
 Conventionally, the era precedes the other date components in the string representation of a Japanese calendar date.

 For parsing operations, also ensure that an era is present unless you want all dates and times to default to the current era.

+## A call to action

+The introduction of a new era in the Japanese calendar poses challenges for any application that uses either the [JapaneseCalendar](https://docs.microsoft.com/dotnet/api/system.globalization.japanesecalendar) or the [JapaneseLunisolarCalendar](https://docs.microsoft.com/dotnet/api/system.globalization.japaneselunisolarcalendar).
+We've discussed how eras work with calendars and dates and times in .NET, how .NET applications will be updated to use the new era, how .NET APIs are changing to help you handle the Japanese era change, and what you can do as a developer to test your application and minimize the effect of future era changes.
+Above all, we recommend that you:

+- Determine whether your applications are affected by the Japanese era change.
+All applications that use the [JapaneseCalendar](https://docs.microsoft.com/dotnet/api/system.globalization.japanesecalendar) and the [JapaneseLunisolarCalendar](https://docs.microsoft.com/dotnet/api/system.globalization.japaneselunisolarcalendar) classes may be affected.

+- Test your application to determine whether it can handle all dates, and particularly dates that exceed the range of the current Japanese calendar era.

+- Adopt the practices outlined in the [Handling Japanese calendar eras effectively](#handling-japanese-calendar-eras-effectively) section to ensure that you can handle era changes effectively.

 ## See also